 The indie and sports genres collide in this film about a dystopian future where drivers participate in a homicidal, Transcontinental Road Race.
 Though it faced mixed reviews upon release, the movie is now appreciated for its camp and over-the-top violence.

-Directed by Martin Scorsese, this must-see film follows a troubled loner named Travis (played by Robert DeNiro) who becomes a cab driver in New York City.
+Directed by Martin Scorsese, this must-see film follows a troubled loner named Travis (Robert DeNiro) who becomes a cab driver in New York City.
 The film received four Oscar nominations.

 This road movie follows two teens in a stolen yellow 1978 Mini — named Pork Pie — as they pick up a girl and try to evade the police.
 The 2017 remake “Pork Pie” is also worth a watch.
 This well-done reimagining was written and directed by the son of the first version’s director.